What is an Encumbrance?

 The encumbrance certificate is secured from the local registrar’s office and usually contains all the transactions relevant to a specific period of time.
 Moreover, the certificate only provides information on documents that are registered with the registrar’s office.
 Hence, documents such as short-term lease deeds or testamentary documents will not be included in the transactions on the EC as the documents are not registered under the law.

 How to Obtain an Encumbrance Certificate?

 The encumbrance certificate can be obtained by the property owner at the local registrar’s office.
-The owner needs to provide relevant information about the property such as proof of address and title details, and settle the fee for securing the certificate.
-The officer will examine the index for the transactions pertaining to the property for the specific period.
+The owner needs to provide relevant information about the property, such as proof of address and title details, and settle the fee for securing the certificate.
+The officer will examine the index for transactions pertaining to the property for the specific period.

 An encumbrance certificate listing all the details of the transactions for a certain period is then issued to the owner.
 If there are no transaction details associated with the property, a nil encumbrance certificate is provided.

 An encumbrance is a restriction on the property, i.e., the owner cannot transfer the title to someone else.
 Here are some of the most common encumbrances that can be placed on a property: